02JanDal/conan_inquiry/README.md

 # [Conan Inquiry](https://02jandal.github.io/conan_inquiry)

-An alternative to the [official package search](conan.io/search) for conan packages.
+A way to search for conan packages across the web, and view additional information about them.
 You can find it [here](https://02jandal.github.io/conan_inquiry).

 ## Features